| |

 Allan Poe, Arthur Conan Doyle.

-Scientific Roman: Jules Verne, H.G.
+Scientific Romance: Jules Verne, H.G.
 Wells.

 Weird Fiction: Edgar